grpc-ecosystem/grpc-gateway/README.md

 [a_bit_of_everything.proto](examples/internal/proto/examplepb/a_bit_of_everything.proto)
 for examples.

-## More Examples
+## More examples

-More examples are available under `examples` directory.
+More examples are available under the `examples` directory.

 - `proto/examplepb/echo_service.proto`, `proto/examplepb/a_bit_of_everything.proto`, `proto/examplepb/unannotated_echo_service.proto`: service definition
   - `proto/examplepb/echo_service.pb.go`, `proto/examplepb/a_bit_of_everything.pb.go`, `proto/examplepb/unannotated_echo_service.pb.go`: [generated] stub of the service